 This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "objective," "ongoing," "plan," "potential," "predict," "project," "should," will" and "would," or the negative of these terms or other similar expressions intended to identify statements about the future.
+In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "objective," "ongoing," "plan," "potential," "predict," "project," "should," "will" and "would," or the negative of these terms or other similar expressions intended to identify statements about the future.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 These forward-looking statements include, without limitation, statements about:

-- our estimates regarding expenses, revenue, capital requirements and timing and availability of and the need for additional financing will almost certainly not match actual amounts and timing; - our ability to continue as a going concern for the next twelve months; - the risk that our lead product candidate PF614 and PF614-MPAR may not be successful in limiting or impeding abuse, overdose, or misuse or providing additional safety upon commercialization; - the need for substantial additional funding to complete the development and commercialization of our product candidates; - the risk that our clinical trials may fail to replicate positive results from earlier preclinical studies or clinical trials conducted by us or third parties; - the risk that the potential product candidates that we develop may not progress through clinical development or receive required regulatory approvals within expected timelines or at all; - the risk that clinical trials may not confirm any safety, potency, or other product characteristics described or assumed in this Quarterly Report on Form 10-Q; - the risk that we will be unable to successfully market or gain market acceptance of our product candidates; - the risk that our product candidates may not be beneficial to patients or successfully commercialized; - the risk that we have overestimated the size of the target market, patients' willingness to try new therapies, and the willingness of physicians to prescribe these therapies; - effects of competition; - the risk that third parties on which we depend for laboratory, clinical development, manufacturing, and other critical services will fail to perform satisfactorily; - the risk that we will be unable to obtain and maintain sufficient intellectual property protection for its investigational products or will infringe the intellectual property protection of others; - the loss of key members of our management team; - changes in our regulatory environment; - the ability to attract and retain key scientific, medical, commercial, or management personnel; - changes in our industry; - our ability to remediate any material weaknesses or establish and maintain effective internal controls over financial reporting; - the risk that our common stock will be delisted from Nasdaq; - The risk that we may not be able to regain or maintain compliance with applicable listing standards of Nasdaq; - other factors disclosed in this Quarterly Report on Form 10-Q; and - other factors beyond our control.
+- our estimates regarding expenses, revenue, capital requirements and timing and availability of and the need for additional financing will almost certainly not match actual amounts and timing; - our ability to continue as a going concern for the next twelve months; - the risk that our lead product candidate PF614 and PF614-MPAR may not be successful in limiting or impeding abuse, overdose, or misuse or providing additional safety upon commercialization; - reliance by us on third-party contract research organizations, or CROs, for our research and development activities and clinical trials; - the need for substantial additional funding to complete the development and commercialization of our product candidates; - the risk that our clinical trials may fail to replicate positive results from earlier preclinical studies or clinical trials conducted by us or third parties; - the risk that the potential product candidates that we develop may not progress through clinical development or receive required regulatory approvals within expected timelines or at all; - the risk that clinical trials may not confirm any safety, potency, or other product characteristics described or assumed in this Quarterly Report on Form 10-Q; - the risk that we will be unable to successfully market or gain market acceptance of our product candidates; - the risk that our product candidates may not be beneficial to patients or successfully commercialized;

+- the risk that we have overestimated the size of the target market, patients' willingness to try new therapies, and the willingness of physicians to prescribe these therapies; - effects of competition; - the risk that third parties on which we depend for laboratory, clinical development, manufacturing, and other critical services will fail to perform satisfactorily; - the risk that our business, operations, clinical development plans and timelines, and supply chain could be adversely affected by the effects of health epidemics - the risk that we will be unable to obtain and maintain sufficient intellectual property protection for its investigational products or will infringe the intellectual property protection of others; - the loss of key members of our management team; - changes in our regulatory environment; - the ability to attract and retain key scientific, medical, commercial, or management personnel; - · changes in our industry; - our ability to remediate any material weaknesses or establish and maintain effective internal controls over financial reporting; - the risk that our common stock will be delisted from Nasdaq; - the risk that we may not be able to maintain compliance with applicable listing standards of Nasdaq; - potential litigation associated with the Business Combination Transactions; - other factors disclosed in this Quarterly Report on Form 10-Q; and - other factors beyond our control.